 To check out the online guide, go to the International Education Association of Australia website.

-The NT Government launched the Territory Jobs Hub to assist jobseekers who have been affected by the economic impacts of COVID-19.
-The Territory Jobs Hub is free to join and available to everyone in the Territory, including international students.
-Go to the Territory Jobs Hub.
+The NT Government launched the Territory Jobs Board to assist local businesses who are urgently seeking workers to fill a wide range of roles.
+The Territory Jobs Board is free and available to everyone in the Territory, including international students.
+Go to the Territory Jobs Board.

 Part-time and full-time work